Rental Property Calculator

 We also recommend including property management expenses, even if you’re managing the rental unit yourself your time has value, too!

-How Are We Calculating ROI?
+How Are We Calculating ROI In The Rental Income Calculator?

 Investors calculate return on investment (ROI for short) in different ways, but for rental properties, the three most important measures of returns are monthly cash flow, annual yield, and cap rates.